 The digital broadcast TV network is a telecommunications network system that uses digital signal or internet signals rather than the analog signal for distribution of television program content, where a central control station provides television programs to its substations and paid subscribers

 Digital television broadcasting (especially satellite television) is widespread across the globe these days due to advancements in technology.

 Until the mid-1980s, television programming in most countries of the world was dominated by a small number of terrestrial networks.
 Many early television networks evolved from earlier radio networks.

 PSB Kids Countries of Operation

 PBS Kids is a US company and has its headquarters in the United States.
 PBS Kids is also the name of a separate network that has had two iterations in the age of digital television; one which existed between 1999 and 2005, and the current version which was launched in January 2017.
 The network is also available in sub-Saharan Africa.
 Availability National (via OTA digital television)

-The headquarters of PBS Kids is located in Arlington County, Virginia United States of American.
+The headquarters of PBS Kids is located in Arlington County, Virginia, United States of America.
 Arlington County is a county in the Commonwealth of Virginia, often referred to simply as Arlington or Arlington, Virginia.